ajbeattie/octobud/docs/start-here.md

 ### Syncing More Later

-From **Settings → Sync Past Notifications**, you can sync older notifications beyond your initial import.
+From **Settings → Sync additional history**, you can sync older notifications beyond your initial import.
 This syncs notifications *before* your oldest synced notification, so you won't re-sync what you already have.

 ## Core Workflow